 Set it to clean automatically, if available.
 Some of the newer models of washing machines have a specific setting designed to clean the basket or drum.
 Follow the instructions in the manufacturer’s guide to clean the machine.

-As always, follow the general laundering instructions of your Ejis sweat proof undergarments to ensure their reliable performance.
+As always, follow the general laundering instructions of your Ejis sweat proof undergarments (available on our shop or on Amazon) to ensure their reliable performance.
 Additionally, if you are experiencing issues with sweat stains on your clothing, see the laundering tips in our article “How to Prevent and Remove Armpit Stains from Shirts.”

 It won’t take much time or effort to give your sweat proof undergarments and stinky clothes the boost they need to smell fresh and clean.